anthonyshort/after-transition/Readme.md

 # after-transition

-  Fire a callback after a transition or immediately if the browser does not support transitions
+  Fire a callback after a transition or immediately if the browser does not support transitions.
+  If the element does not have a transition property it will also fire immediately.

 ## Installation